Skip to main content

 Arrangement

-Arranged in numeric sequence according to Box and Folder
+Arranged in numeric sequence according to box and folder.

 Immediate Source of Acquisition

 Acquisition information is unknown.
 However, the ledger housed in box 7 folder 5 was purchased by Ryan Roos in 2010 and added to the collection in 2013.
-Roos purchased the ledger in 2007 from Pioneer Book in Provo, Utah, who aquired if from an elderly resident.
+Roos purchased the ledger in 2007 from Pioneer Book in Provo, Utah, who acquired if from an elderly resident.

 Processing Information

-Collection Processed by: John L. Powell.
-Register Created by: John L. Powell, October 9, 1997.
+Collection processed by: John L. Powell.
+Register created by: John L. Powell, October 9, 1997.

 Title